CHE 100 Concepts of Chemistry 4 SH

 CHE/ENV 205 Analytical Chemistry Lecture 3SH

-This course is designed to meet the needs of the students majoring in chemistry, biology, medical technology and pre-medicine.
+This course is designed to meet the needs of the students majoring in chemistry, biology and pre-medicine.
 The theoretical aspects of modern analytical chemistry will be studied.
 Topics included are: data evaluation with error analysis, gravimetric, titrimetric, chromatographic, electroanalytical and optical methods of analyses (3 hrs lecture).
 Prerequisite: CHE 111.
 Prerequisite or Corequisite: CHE 206.

 CHE/ENV 206 Analytical Chemistry Laboratory 2 SH